DaanDeMeyer/reproc/README.md

 - (Windows/OSX) file descriptors/handles made by process-lib can unintentionally
   leak to child processes not created by process-lib.

-## Unsupported Platforms
+## Platform Support

-This list contains the platform version that we know process-lib won't work on.
+The best way to figure out if process-lib works on your platform is to clone process-lib, compile it and run the tests.

+This list contains the platform version that process-lib won't work on.
 Note that platforms not on this list might not work either.
 If you encounter an issue with a platform not on this list, please open an issue.

 - Linux < 2.6: `pipe2` is only available from Linux 2.6 onwards
 - OSX < 10.8: `POSIX_SPAWN_CLOEXEC_DEFAULT` causes kernel panics on OSX 10.7